PowerDNS/pdns/docs/backends/remote.rst

 ``setFresh``
 ~~~~~~~~~~~~

-Called when a slave freshness check succeeded.
+Called when a primary freshness check succeeded.
 This does not indicate the
-zone was updated on the master.
+zone was updated on the primary.

 -  Mandatory: No
 -  Parameters: id